durgamahesh16/artemisia/docs/components/core.md

     * pkey: optional private key to be used for the connection
  * get: array of object or strings providing source and target (optional if type is string) paths
  * put: array of object or strings providing source and target (optional if type is string) paths
+ * local-dir: set local working directory. by default it will be your current working directory
+ * remote-dir: set remote working directory